Perimenopause

 Back To School – Time To Reestablish Your Child’s Sleep Schedule

-Summer vacation is an opportunity for children to extend their bedtimes at night and sleep a little later in the morning.
-While most parents tend to be a bit more flexible with their kid’s sleeping habits during this time of the year, it’s important to remember that back to school is just around the corner and now is the time to reestablish a proper sleeping routine for your children.
+While most parents tend to be a bit more flexible with their child’s sleep schedule during summer vacation, it’s important to remember that back to school is just around the corner, and now is the time to reestablish a proper sleeping routine for your children.

-After a relaxing summer, children might need some time to adjust to a regular schedule.
-Here are some tips to help your child ease into his or her school-time sleep pattern and to maintain healthy sleep habits throughout the year:
+After a relaxing summer, children might need some time to adjust to their back-to-school sleep schedule.
+Here are some tips to help your child adjust to the change:

 • Every night, beginning 1-2 weeks before school begins, set an incrementally earlier bedtime and wake-up time.

-• Once your child’s sleep schedule is established, stick with it!
-Don’t use the weekend to “catch up on sleep.”
+• Once your child’s sleep schedule is established, stick with it.

-• Establish a relaxing bedtime routine to allow your child to unwind including a bath and a bed-time story (for young children) or a reading time (for older children).
+• Establish a relaxing bedtime routine to allow your child time to unwind including a bath and a bedtime story (for young children) or reading time (for older children).

 • Limit television, video games, and other electronic distractions before and during bedtime.